SpecFlowOSS/SpecFlowWiki/SpecFlow-Assist-Helpers.md

     // account.name will equal "John Galt", heightInInches will equal 72, etc.
 }
 ```
+This feature is supported from version 2.2.1.

-Important to note is that in the case of tuples _**you need to have the same number of parameters and types, parameter names won't matter**_ as ValueTuples don't hold parameter names at runtime using reflection. **Also scenarios with more than 7 properties are not supported yet, you'll get an exception if you try to map more.**
+**Important:** In the case of tuples, _**you need to have the same number of parameters and types; parameter names do not matter**_, as ValueTuples do not hold parameter names at runtime using reflection.

-This feature is supported after version 2.2.1.
+**Scenarios with more than 7 properties are not currently supported, and you will receive an exception if you try to map more properties.**

 ## CreateSet<T>

-`CreateSet<T>` is an extension method off of `Table` that will convert the table data to a set of objects.
-For example, if you have the following step:
+`CreateSet<T>` is an extension method of `Table` that converts table data into a set of objects.
+For example, assume you have the following step:

 ```gherkin
 Given these products exist